Maritime Law Attorneys

 - The right to fully recover before returning to work.

-Our Houston Maritime Law Lawyers Will Fight for Your Rights
+Our Maritime Law Attorneys Will Fight for Your Rights

 We have been successfully representing injured maritime workers in the Gulf Coast region and throughout the United States or more than 20 years.
 Let us put our experience and understanding of the complexities of maritime law to work on your behalf.

-Contact The Ammons Law Firm today to schedule a free consultation with one of our skilled Houston maritime law lawyers.
+Contact The Ammons Law Firm LLP today to schedule a free consultation with one of our skilled maritime law lawyers.